-Livings costs are relative and can greatly depend on one’s lifestyle and preferences.
-However, the Regional Price Index 2019 can assist with gauging the cost of living in that it identifies the price levels in the WA regions.
-The index is produced by the Department of Primary Industries and Regional Development every two years and compares the prices of a ‘basket’ of 600 goods and services between regional areas and Perth.
+Living costs are relative and can greatly depend on lifestyle and preferences.
+However, the Regional Price Index 2021 (“RPI”) can assist residents, businesses and employers to gauge the relative cost of living in regional WA.
+The RPI is produced by the Department of Primary Industries and Regional Development every two years and compares the prices of a ‘basket’ of over 220 goods and services between Regions and Perth.
 ‘Basket’ items are also weighted to reflect the relative importance of the different goods and services.

-Findings of the most recent RPI report show that, in 2019, the Kimberley was on average 15.6% more expensive to live in than Perth, with Halls Creek being the most expensive place to live in the Kimberley and on average 26.9% more expensive than Perth.
-The good news is that regional centres such as Broome, Derby and Kununurra are relatively more affordable than they used to be in 2015.
-Derby has shown a decline of approximately 5.5% in the level of prices in relation to 2015, being now the most affordable place to live in the Kimberley after Kununurra.
-Based on previous and current versions of the report (2015, 2017, 2019), the table and map below show further details on the Index for the Kimberley region (click on ‘+’ to zoom in or ‘-‘ to zoom out on the map).
+Findings of the most recent RPI report show that, in 2021, the Kimberley was on average 10.8% more expensive to live in than Perth, with Fitzroy Crossing being the most expensive place to live in the Kimberley at an average 13.4% more expensive than Perth.
+The good news is that all Kimberley centres are relatively more affordable than they were in 2019.
+The most notable improvement was in Halls Creek with an improvement in the cost of the basket of goods and services of 14.6% since 2019.
+Derby has again shown an improvement in the level of prices and remains the most affordable place to live in the Kimberley after Wyndham.
+The tables and map below show further details on the RPI for the State and the Kimberley region (click on ‘+’ to zoom in or ‘-‘ to zoom out on the map).

 Don't hesitate to call the Kimberley Development Commission with any queries or comments.

 7 Ebony Street (PO Box 620)